 The river Vltava runs all the way through the city centre of Prague and divides the city over both riverbanks.
 On the one side you will find the New and the Old Town and on the other, the Prague Castle with the quaint Malá Strana neighbourhood.
 The river bank promenades on which the restaurants have set up their terraces makes for a great place to sit and relax or to have a romantic stroll while enjoying the view of the Castle, especially at night when the Castle is lit.
 You can also rent a pedal boat or take one of the multitude of river cruises that are on offer in order to enjoy the sunset from on the water.

 The Prague Castle

 The Prague Castle is, according to the Guiness Book of Records, the largest castle complex in the world.
 The Prague Castle, dating from the 9th century, is standing gracefully high while overlooking the Old Town and the Vltava river.
 Climbing the stairs to the entrance is worthwhile for both visiting the castle as well as having a beautiful view over the city of Prague.
-Together with the Charles Bridge, the Prague Castle is one of the most visited tourist attractions of the city.
+Together with the Charles Bridge, the Prague Castle is one of the most visited tourist attractions of the city and definitely on any itinerary when visiting Prague.
 The entrance is free and opening times vary depending on the season.

 The Charles Bridge